Updates on North Korea border openings. After borders tightly shut for the past 4 years, North Korea's borders look finally set to open once again.

-Further updates on the North Korean border opening will be updated and posted here.
+Further updates on the North Korean border opening will be posted here.

-For North Korean tours in 2023, click here.
+For our plan for North Korean tours (depending on reopening) in 2024, click here.

 Nevertheless, if the rumours are true, then tourism is still a long way off.
 The first foreigners to go into North Korea will be those with the highest priority.
 This includes people like diplomats initially, followed on by humanitarian aid workers etc.